opendistro-for-elasticsearch/sql/README.md

 }
 ````

+## Attribution

+This project is based on the Apache 2.0-licensed [elasticsearch-sql](https://github.com/NLPchina/elasticsearch-sql) project.
+Thank you [eliranmoyal](https://github.com/eliranmoyal), [shi-yuan](https://github.com/shi-yuan), [ansjsun](https://github.com/ansjsun) and everyone else who contributed great code to that project.
+We plan on contributing our enhancements back upstream.

 ## Contributing to Open Distro For Elasticsearch SQL

 Please go to Issues and Pull Request for reporting bugs and contributing your code.